Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 Mountain Gorillas

 Bwindi Impenetrable National Park is an important home to all 120 mammal species which include a total of 459 mountain gorillas.
 The mountain gorilla is a prime reason why most tourists undertake Uganda safari in Bwindi National Park.
-Not more than 1063 of these rare apes still live in the wild and there are only 4 National Parks to visit to see them including Mgahinga Gorilla National Park, Bwindi in Uganda, Volcanoes National Park and Virunga National Park.
+Not more than 1063 of these rare apes still live in the wild and there are only 4 National Parks to visit to see them including Mgahinga Gorilla National Park, Bwindi in Uganda, Volcanoes National Park, and Virunga National Park.

 The primary reason why Bwindi Impenetrable National Park was founded was to provide shelter to some of the world’s mountain gorillas.
-It is in Bwindi where the first gorilla family was opened for gorilla trekking in 1993 after undergoing through habituation for 2 years.
-Mubare is the oldest habituated gorilla group in Uganda and it is found right in Buhoma area of Bwindi Impenetrable National Park.
-Still in Buhoma, the additional 3 groups include Katwe, Habinyanja, Rushegura.
+It is in Bwindi where the first gorilla family was opened for gorilla trekking in 1993 after undergoing habituation for 2 years.

-A total of 4 sectors are in Bwindi and besides Buhoma, the other 3 sectors/regions include Rushaga, Ruhija and Nkuringo.
-Rushaga hosts the biggest number of gorilla groups- about 9 of them including Mishaya, Nshongi, Mucunguzi, Busingye, Kahungye, Rwigi, Kutu, Bikingi and Bweza.
-Nkuringo currently has 3 families- Nkuringo group, Christmas and Bushaho.
+Rushaga hosts the biggest number of gorilla groups- about 9 of them including Mishaya, Nshongi, Mucunguzi, Busingye, Kahungye, Rwigi, Kutu, Biking, and Bweza.
+Nkuringo currently has 3 families- Nkuringo group, Christmas, and Bushaho.
 Trekking any of the habituated gorilla families in any of the 4 sectors in Bwindi requires you to have a valid gorilla permit, each costing USD700 per trekker per day.

 Other Species of Wildlife